 The most rewarding way to thicken a sauce is by reduction.
 Indeed, learning how to reduce a sauce is important for any cook – home or professional.
 It’s quite simple, actually, but it’s an integral step in the thickening of any sauce or soup (whether you keep it Primal or use starches).
 Reduce the moisture content of a potential sauce by simmering over low heat and letting evaporation take over.
 The water goes, but the flavors stay.
 If you reduce too much, be prepared for incredibly potent flavors.
 Adding fats toward the end of the reduction process can complete the thickening process (more later).

 Ah, the epic battle between fats and carbohydrates rages on.
 Fats can make effective thickeners, especially butter and especially with reductions.
 Say you’ve just seared a garlic-and-shallot-studded steak in your cast-iron pan.
 See those browned bits and bubbles of delicious beef fat and juices left behind?
 Keep the heat low and add some red wine.
 Scrape the good stuff off the bottom and let the wine reduce Toward the end, add a pat of cold butter and whisk it all together until smooth and creamy and viscous.
 Drizzle over your finished steak and veggies.
-Mmmm.

 Heavy cream works well, too, especially for white sauces and soups.
 Again, the key is reduce, reduce, reduce.

 Rendered duck, bacon, beef, or chicken fat can act like butter, if you want to avoid dairy altogether or add a different flavor profile.
 Just make sure you add the fat towards the end in its solid (cold) state.
+If you want to thicken without adding flavor, a neutral-tasting oil like avocado oil will work.

 Adding a few scoops of pureed vegetables is another option, especially to thicken soups.
 Almost any acceptably Primal veggie will work: squash, carrot, broccoli, cauliflower, zucchini, or mushrooms, just to name a few.
 Simply steam or soften the vegetables and then throw them in a food processor or otherwise pulverize them.
 Canned tomato paste works well, too.
 If you’re already cooking a vegetable-filled stew or soup for hours, this might happen on its own as the veggies break down and add density to the broth.